 - Most bacterial infections are communicable but some are not, for example, botulism and Legionella pneumonia.

 - Bacteria cause disease by two major mechanisms: toxin production (exotoxins and endotoxins) and invasion and inflammation.

 - Polymorphonuclear leukocytes (PMNs) are the predominant cellular defense in bacterial infection.

 - Host defenses against bacterial infections include both innate and adaptive immunity.
 Innate defenses are nonspecific and may include physical barriers, cells, and proteins.
 Adaptive (acquired) defenses are highly specific for the organism and include antibodies and cells such as CD4-positive helpers;

 - Microbiologic diagnosis of bacterial infections frequently is made using Gram stain and culture.
-Gram stain evaluation of direct smears is routinely used to aid in the diagnosis of bacterial infections.
+Gram stain evaluation of direct smears is routinely used to diagnose bacterial infections.

-- Serologic tests and polymerase chain reactions (PCR) assays are also useful for the diagnosis of viral infections.
-Serologic tests are done for systemic bacterial infections whereas PCR assays are reserved for non-cultivable or hard-to-culture bacterial pathogens.
+- Serologic tests and polymerase chain reactions (PCR) assays are also useful for diagnosing viral infections.
+Serologic tests are done for systemic bacterial infections, whereas PCR assays are reserved for non-cultivable or hard-to-culture bacterial pathogens.

 Differences between Bacterial and Viral Infections

 |Bacterial infections are treated with antibiotics.
 Antimicrobial susceptibility testing is done to select appropriate antimicrobial agents for the treatment.||Antibiotics are ineffective in controlling viral infections.
 Antiviral agents are used to treat viral infections.|